AdrianTorjKobza/Various/Jira_Sprint_Executive_Dashboard/README.md

 # Sprint Dashboard

 A single-page analytics tool designed to transform Jira "CSV" exports into actionable sprint insights.
-This dashboard focuses on real-time health, bottleneck identification, and required velocity tracking.
+This dashboard focuses on real-time Sprint health, bottleneck identification, and required velocity tracking.

 ## Features